forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 20. You should now see a pop-up modal.
 In the **Search for user** field search for Beth Anglin and **click** her name.
 You should be redirected to the ServiceNow Desktop UI view and your name in the top banner should change to **Beth Anglin**.

 21. Our next Test Step is to go to left Filter Navigator and navigate to **Incident > Create New**.
 There you should see a blank Incident to be submited.

 ![relative](images/test_test_steps_2.PNG)

-22. Third Step in our test steps is to Attempt to assign the Assignment group to the Incident to test if the Service Desk Managers are created.
-It should not give any errors and fill the Assignment group field.
+22. The 3rd Step in our test steps is to attempt to assign the **Service Desk Managers** assignment group to the Incident.
+If the **Service Desk Managers** group shows up, it means it exists in ServiceNow and this test step passes.

 ![relative](images/test_test_steps_3.PNG)

 23. Test the 4th test step by assigning Beth Anglin to the Assigned to.
-If you are able to have **Service Desk Managers** in the "Assignment group" field and **Beth Anglin** in the "Assigned to" field. then all the tests for Beth have passed!
+If you are able to **Submit** the incident with the below values, then all the test steps for Beth have passed, meaning the **Service Desk Managers** group has been created and **Beth Anglin** has been assigned to it.

+**Caller:** Abel Tuter
+**Short description:** My computer will not turn on after I spilled my coffee.
+**Assignment Group:** Service Desk Managers
+**Assigned To:** Beth Anglin

 ![relative](images/test_test_steps_4.PNG)